BolajiAyodeji/bolajiayodeji.com/content/handling-static-forms-the-client-side-way.md

 In this article, I’ll introduce you to two methods of handling form data client side in static sites.
-There are other methods but I’ve used these two and considered them to be the best and easiest. (no hard feelings :) )
+There are other methods but I’ve used these two and considered them to be the best and easiest (no hard feelings :) ).

 NO hectic configurations, NO servers, NO serious stuff, just build your form, do some little tweaks, the user submits and bingo it heads straight to your